 Loved it!
 Take a tour to the ‘underbelly of Tel Aviv’.
 To be fair, I wouldn’t call a neighbourhood with more ethnic diversity, drugs, and prostitution an underbelly.
 I’d just call that home.

-Mixing food and politics (which Mum told me to never do), you’ll tour a neighbourhood of Tel Aviv, Neve Sha’anan, which has become the haven for many of Israel’s refugees and lovable gutter trash from the inflated prices and espresso-culture of Tel Aviv.
-Tour the Tel Aviv neighbourhood, eat copious amounts of delicious food from everywhere but Israel, discuss the history and plight of the refugees (North African in particular) all before the municipality pushes them all out.
+Mixing food and politics (which Mum told me to never do), you’ll tour the off-beat Tel Aviv neighbourhood, Neve Sha’anan, which has become the haven for many of Israel’s refugees and lovable gutter trash from the inflated prices and espresso-culture of Tel Aviv.
+Walk the streets, eat copious amounts of delicious food from everywhere but Israel, discuss the history and plight of the refugees (North African in particular) all before the municipality pushes them all out.

 Gentrification is a bitch.